-In contrast to Ackermann et al. [1], we not only identified privacy fundamentalists (cluster 4: 30%) as well as marginally concerned users (cluster 1: 24%), but also found two distinct groups whose privacy concerns focused either on the revelation of identity aspects such as name, address or e-mail (cluster 3: 20%) or on the profiling of interests, hobbies, health and other personal information (cluster 2: 25%).
-We were thus able to separate the "pragmatic majority" identified by Ackerman et al. [1] into two more meaningful groups which we called "identity concerned" and "profiling averse".
+To investigate privacy preferences, we built on earlier work presented by Ackermann et al. [1] at the ACM conference on EC in 1998.
+Employing standard multivariate clustering techniques (k-means), however, we found four instead of three groups with different privacy attitudes.
+We could identify not only privacy fundamentalists (cluster 4: 30%) and, in contrast to these, marginally concerned users (cluster 1: 24%), but also found two distinct groups that would focus their privacy concerns either on the revelation of identity aspects such as name, address or e-mail (cluster 3: 20%) or on the profiling of interests, hobbies, health and other personal information (cluster 2: 25%).
+We were thus able to separate the "pragmatic majority" identified by Ackerman et al. [1] into two more meaningful groups which we called "identity concerned" and "profile concerned".
 Figure 3 gives an overview over the four clusters identified.

-Compared to the earlier study, privacy concerns appear to be stronger in our sample with a bigger proportion of "privacy fundamentalists" and a reduced group of "marginally concerned".
+Compared to the earlier study, a general rise in privacy concern can be recognized: While the proportion of "privacy fundamentalists" was larger in our study, the group of "marginally concerned" was smaller.